Glyn Tucker: Career

-In 2002 he returned to set up a one-off project with Eddie Rayner (Split Enz) to record a CD entitled, “Play it Straight” by the Eddie Rayner Project.
+In 2002 he returned to set up a one-off project with Eddie Rayner (Split Enz) to record a CD entitled, Play it Straight by the Eddie Rayner Project.
 This featured a collection of Kiwi singers performing a variety of Kiwi-written songs.

 Tucker is still writing and recording songs from his home in Northland, New Zealand.
-Guitar legend Gray Bartlett has recently recorded one of his most recent instrumental compositions, "The Sad Princess", due for release in April 2016.
+Guitar legend Gray Bartlett recorded one of his instrumental compositions, "The Sad Princess", released in April 2016.